The Crab Fighter (LitRPG)

 - Traumatising content

-A man wakes up in an unknown world with blue screens, levels, classes and absolutely no memory of who he is.
+A man wakes up in an unknown, fantastical world with blue screens, levels, classes, and absolutely no idea of who he is.
 Did I mention giant crabs?
 Worst of all, a series of unfortunate circumstances lead to him adopting an... uncomfortable... name.

-Will he live and thrive, protecting nature, facing down enemies and reaching the apex of strength as an indomitable warrior in an epic lifetime of adventure?
+But all that is only provided he survives his first day in the world of Peras.
+Will he live and thrive, enjoying an epic lifetime of razor-sharp adventure and manly brotherhood?
 Or will he be turned into crab food on the very first day of his existence?